 I’m having my first art show — Functional Art: Quilts & Garments.

-At the Art Lab and Studios in Parrsboro NS (2 hours from Halifax).
+At the Art Lab Studios & Gallery in Parrsboro NS (2 hours from Halifax).

 I had a difficult time deciding which quilts to put into the exhibition – in the end I chose 10 showing a range of work over three years.
 I also included three jackets and two shirts illustrating wearable art.